Georgia Workers’ Compensation Lawyer

 • Injuries While Under the Influence: Injuries incurred while under the influence of drugs or alcohol generally disqualify an injured worker from receiving benefits.
 While there are some rare exceptions, intoxication at the time of an accident typically leads to claim denial, especially if the injured party refuses or fails a substance test.

-• Willful Misconduct: Claims may be challenged by employers if the injury results from the employee’s deliberate violation of safety measures or self-inflicted harm.
+• Willful Misconduct: Claims may be challenged by employers if the work-related injury results from the employee’s deliberate violation of safety measures or self-inflicted harm.
 A Hasner Law attorney may be able to challenge these claims by providing a detailed examination of the incident.

 • Off-The-Clock Injuries: Injuries which occur during breaks, such as lunch hours (especially off the employer’s premises), typically do not qualify for workers’ compensation.
 The law views these instances as outside the scope of employment, placing the responsibility on the employee.